vmware/container-service-extension/docs/CSE_UI_PLUGIN.md

 `DELETE` button.

 ### Access Control
-Tenant users themselves does not have the authority to register/unregister the plugin.
+Tenant users themselves do not have the authority to register/unregister the plugin.
 They can only use the plugin once access to it has been granted by Service Provider.
-Service Provider have the authority to enable or disable the UI Plugin and manage access control to the plugin.
+Service Provider has the authority to enable or disable and manage access control to the UI Plugin.

 #### Enable/Disable plugin
 From `Customize Portal`, choose the plugin to be enabled/disabled, then click on